 Every worker can tell his own story about the tricky situations in the interview.
-These include unexpected and hardly solvable questions of personnel managers, B. "How would you measure the height of a building with a barometer?", Personnel usually do not expect the right answer to these and similar questions - also called "brain teasers".
+These include unexpected and hardly solvable questions of personnel managers, B. “How would you go about measuring the height of a building with a barometer?”.
+As a rule, HR managers do not expect the right answer to these and comparable questions - also called "brain teasers".
 Rather, the way is the goal.
-The real and not necessarily minor challenge is thus to present a possible solution approach in a creative and analytical way and to let the asker participate in the derivation.
+The actual and not necessarily minor challenge is to present a possible solution in a creative and analytical way and to let the questioner participate in the derivation.

-But to what extent does it make sense to ask for an applicant?
-Do employers find the best candidate for the position to be filled?
-A recent study of our job and career platform Glassdoor shows that employees who are hired after a more difficult job interview are later happier with their work.
+But to what extent does it make sense to challenge an applicant in conversation?
+Does this help employers find the best candidate for the position to be filled?
+A study by our job and career platform Glassdoor shows that employees who are hired after a difficult job interview are later more satisfied with their job.

 Increasing the difficulty level around 10% is associated with 2,6% higher employee satisfaction

 The survey compared reviews of more than 154.000 employees who shared it with Glassdoor.
 The observed workers have the same job interview and, at a later date, the same Company rated as their employer.
 The study included six countries - the US, UK, France, Canada, Australia and Germany.

 In all markets it has been demonstrated statistically that discussions with a higher degree of difficulty lead to more satisfied employees.
 Overall, the study shows that the increase in the difficulty by 10 percent is accompanied by an 2,6 percent increase in employee satisfaction.